 Nipples!
 Nipples!
 Nipples!

-Definite elements of “Hanamru Kindergarten” and “Kyou no Go no Ni” here for me – their evil, hellish reflection, anyway.
-Hiro Shimono is the only voice you can imagine for hapless teacher Yabe, of course – and it may be tiresome to watch him tortured by these truly evil triplets after a few eps.
+Hiro Shimono is the only voice you can imagine for hapless teacher Yabe, of course, and it may be tiresome to watch him tortured by these truly evil triplets after a few episodes.

 I must confess, the entire “Nipples” sequence with the hamster had me almost in tears.
 Yes, it achieves that rare humorous balance I treasure so highly – smart and stupid at the same time.
 If they can keep it up, we have a winner here.

 Mitsudomoe is the stupidest anime I have ever had the good fortune to see.
 The premise is cliché; the everyday life of three very unique sisters.
 The art is awful and follows a long line of under-budget slice-of-life comedies that always end up in your computer’s recycling bin after viewing.

 But by some miracle, Mistudomoe is fresh and funny, and will always leave you craving for another episode.